cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/report-contents.md

 linkTitle: "Contents of a Pentest Report"
 weight: 310
 description: >
-  Here's what can you expect in a Pentest Report.
+  Here's what you can expect in a Pentest Report.
 ---

 {{% pageinfo %}}
 Our pentest reports include what you need to further secure your systems.
 {{% /pageinfo %}}

-We provide following types of pentest reports:
+We provide the following types of pentest reports:

 <!-- Find the content of this variable in the layouts/shortcodes directory -->
 {{% pentest-report-types %}}